PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/environment-variables.md

 This environment variable is used to configure the email provider to be used by the talawa api.
 Currently supports `ses` and `smtp` (future).
 The default value is `ses`.

+### API_EMAIL_VERIFICATION_TOKEN_EXPIRES_SECONDS

+This environment variable is used to configure the time in seconds for which an email verification token remains valid.
+The default value is `86400` (24 hours).

 ### API_HOST

 This environment variable is used to configure the host ip that can access the host port on which talawa api listens to at runtime.